 The risk is higher if you have other diseases or conditions, such as diabetes, peripheral artery disease, or kidney or lung disease.

-A specially trained physician anesthesiologist, called a cardiac, cardiothoracic, or cardiovascular anesthesiologist, is involved in your care before, during, and after surgery.
+A specially trained anesthesiologist, called a cardiac, cardiothoracic, or cardiovascular anesthesiologist, is involved in your care before, during, and after surgery.

 - For nonemergency surgery, a cardiac anesthesiologist typically will meet with you before the operation to explain the anesthesia procedures, risks, and side effects.
 To help reduce your risk during surgery, the anesthesiologist will review your medical history and diagnostic tests, ask about prior reactions to anesthesia, and advise you on which of your medications you should stop or continue taking in the days leading up to the operation.

-- The physician anesthesiologist’s role during cardiac surgery is extensive and goes beyond administering general anesthesia.
+- The anesthesiologist’s role during cardiac surgery is extensive and goes beyond administering general anesthesia.
 The anesthesiologist intensively monitors the patient’s condition in various ways.
 This includes using special catheters in major blood vessels in the neck and chest.

 - Monitoring often includes the use of an ultrasound probe to evaluate the heart valves and muscle function.
 The anesthesiologist will use this ultrasound technology (called transesophageal echocardiography, or TEE) to guide the surgeon during the procedure and to evaluate the success of the surgical repairs.
 TEE also can help determine the cause of emergency conditions such as low blood pressure or breathing difficulties.